 Six castle luminaries are scattered around the room and, of course, the candelabra.
 The luminaries are a heavy plastic, though they do fold down.
 There is a plastic square inside the luminary that hold a tealight candle up so it is actually centered behind the castle.
 The candles are color changing and fade softly from one to the next.

 The candelabra is metal and heavy.
 It’s coated in glitter.
 The candles are battery operated and covered in black wax.
 They flicker.
-They can be turned off and take AA batteries, so this is a piece that will last for many Halloweens to come.
+They can be turned off and take AA batteries, so this is a piece that will last for many Halloweens to come, though it is heavy and will need to be in either a large suitcase or shipped home if you are flying.
 The candle is crooked in the photo, but they can be put perfectly straight if desired.
 This made a fantastic nightlight each night.

 There was a small LED flashlight with a Mickey Pumpkin etched onto the side and two light up Mickey ghost lanyards.
 I used those to decorate the stroller at the Halloween party.
 A huge box of taffy was inside the tote.